 Speeding Trucks - Heavy Vehicle Speed Limiters

-To ensure that the lower speed limit is complied with, the law in NSW requires most heavy vehicles to be fitted with a device that limits the maximum speed that it can travel to 100 kilometres per hour.* There are a number of offences that a person can be charged with if this requirement is not complied with.
+Vehicles with a Gross Vehicle Mass (GVM) of over 4.5 tonnes, and vehicles and trailers with a Gross Combination Mass (GCM) of over 4.5 tonnes, must not travel in excess of 100 kilometres per hour.
+To ensure compliance with the speed limit, the Road Transport Act 2013 requires most heavy vehicles to be fitted with a device that limits the maximum speed that it can travel to 100 kilometres per hour.
+There are a number of offences that a person can be charged with if this requirement is not complied with.

 What Vehicles Must Be Fitted With A Speed Limiter?